-The Option Plan is a "rolling plan" which provides that the aggregate number of Common Shares which may be reserved for issuance under the Option Plan is limited to not more than 10% of the aggregate number of Common Shares outstanding.
+The Option Plan is a "rolling plan" which provides that the aggregate number of Common Shares which may be reserved for issuance thereunder is limited to not more than 10% of the aggregate number of Common Shares outstanding.
 However, each of the Incentive Plan and the Option Plan provide that under no circumstances shall there be Common Shares issuable under such plan, together with all other security-based compensation arrangements of Westaim, which exceed 10% of the aggregate number of Common Shares outstanding.
-As the DSUs are settled solely in cash, they are not included in the 10% limitation referred to above.
+As the DSUs are settled solely in cash, they are not included in this 10% limitation.